FarronF/limerick-council-meetings/meetings/2020/03/03-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 11th February 2020.md

 “That the Part 8 report, as circulated, be adopted in accordance with Section 179 (4) (b)

-of the Planning and Development Act 2000 (as amended)”.--- 3
+of the Planning and Development Act 2000 (as amended)”.
+---
+3

 **1.**